In The Beginning

 Over the years, Gem retained her roots in seal conservation and continued to dedicate herself to understanding threats and conservation of seals on the Welsh coast, both as a marine biologist and BDMLR medic, while Ben and Stef also continued to volunteer as BDMLR medics as well as working in whale and dolphin conservation and research.
 Collectively they now deliver successful BIAZA certified marine mammal survey training courses in the area and undertake their own research projects.

 With increasing pollution and higher risk of threats to marine species, the need for a group dedicated to seal conservation in North Wales was becoming increasingly apparent and eventually an unorganised group evolved into the organisation we see today, with the invaluable help and guidance of our fellow seal organisations from around the coast of the UK.

 As of August 2020 we became known as NWSRO.

-During that time, Richard joined Gem, Stef, and Ben as an NWSRO trustee, bringing conservation and animal behaviour experience to the team.
-In addition, the team now comprises twelve amazingly passionate individuals with varying levels of experience, from a number of different sectors and backgrounds; some old friends and colleagues and some new as well as a devoted and experienced steering group and a growing network of hundreds of volunteers along the Welsh coast.
-Amongst the team exists decades of combined conservation, zoology, and marine science experience that we utilise throughout our seal projects to help ensure the best education and conservation outcomes.
+During that time, two new trustees joined Gem, Stef, and Ben, bringing conservation and animal behaviour experience to the team.
+In 2022, we welcomed Matthew Westfield from Marine Environmental Monitoring (MEM) to the team as a new member of the trustee board as well as a new Education & Outreach Officer, Eleanor Butler who works primarily with Seacoast Safaris, and Felicity Jerams as our new Media and Campaigns Officer.
+In addition, the team now comprises a team of over 10 amazingly passionate individuals with varying levels of experience, from a number of different sectors and backgrounds; some old friends and colleagues and some new as well as a devoted and experienced steering group and a growing network of hundreds of volunteers along the Welsh coast.
+Amongst the team exists decades of combined conservation, zoology, and marine science experience as well as technical skills that we utilise throughout our seal projects to help ensure the best education and conservation outcomes.